volks73/mpack/README.md

 The core of MPack contains a buffered reader and writer, and a tree-style parser that decodes into a tree of dynamically typed nodes.
 Helper functions can be enabled to read values of expected type, to work with files, to allocate strings automatically, to check UTF-8 encoding, and more.

 The MPack code is small enough to be embedded directly into your codebase.
-The easiest way to use it is to download the [amalgamation package](https://github.com/ludocode/mpack/releases) and insert the source files directly into your project.
-Copy `mpack.h` and `mpack.c` into to your codebase, and copy `mpack-config.h.sample` as `mpack-config.h`.
-You can use the defaults or edit it if you'd like to customize the MPack featureset.
+Simply download the [amalgamation package](https://github.com/ludocode/mpack/releases) and add `mpack.h` and `mpack.c` to your project.

+The MPack featureset can also be customized at compile-time to set which features, components and debug checks are compiled, and what dependencies are available.

 ## Build Status